jrg1a/Cryptography/README.md

-# Cryptography
-A collection of scripts thats been used in University and for other occasions.

 # Cryptography Scripts

 This repository contains various cryptography scripts implemented in Python, C++, and C#.
 The following sections provide brief descriptions of each script and the required libraries.